ArCiGo/ArCiGo/README.md

 * *«I like to help other people to learn and grow their skills in the IT field 😊»* **- ArCiGo**
 * *«Sometimes I find bugs where there shouldn’t be.»* **- ArCiGo**
 * *«The people have a lot of bugs, including me.
 But there is nothing to worry about, we are perfectible 😊»* **- ArCiGo**

-**Notes.-** I'm interested in working in a company with benefits & perks (direct contract, permanent full time).
-I'd like a change of scene.